Clara M. Chu

 Director and Mortenson Distinguished Professor

-In addition to having published in leading international journals, presented at conferences, trained and taught around the world in English and Spanish, Dr. Chu has held successive leadership positions in ethnic, regional, national, and international professional library and information associations.
-She is Past-President of the Association for Information Science and Technology (ASIS&T) and Co-Chair of the IFLA Building Strong LIS Education Working Group, and was ALA representative on the U.S. National Commission for UNESCO.
-She is Coeditor-in-Chief of Library Trends, serves on the editorial boards of Libri and International Journal of Information, Diversity, & Inclusion, and co-edits the International Insights Column of College & Research Libraries News.
+Committed to advancing the LIS field, Dr. Chu has held successive leadership positions in ethnic, regional, national, and international associations.
+She is Co-Chair of the IFLA Building Strong LIS Education Working Group, was president of the Association for Information Science and Technology (ASIS&T) and the Association of Library and Information Science Education (ALISE), and was ALA representative on the U.S. National Commission for UNESCO.
+She is Coeditor-in-Chief of Library Trends, serves on the editorial board of International Journal of Information, Diversity, & Inclusion, and co-edited the International Insights Column of College & Research Libraries News.
 She has been honored for her research, teaching and professional contributions locally and nationally; most recently, she was awarded the 2019 EMIERT Distinguished Librarian Award and the 2018 American Library Association’s Beta Phi Mu Award for distinguished service to education for librarianship.

 Office Support Specialist

 After spending over a decade as a museum professional, Katie joins the Mortenson Center for International Library Programs from Minnesota where she served as the Assistant Registrar to a large history museum where she worked on local and international loan agreements, assisted with exhibit installation, artifact conservation reports and packaged artifacts for shipment before moving back to the Champaign-Urbana area in April of 2018.
 She works alongside Dr. Chu to aid in the Mortenson Center’s contribution to international education, understanding and peace.